DaneHarrison/Static-resume/README.md

 Having recently read through *Modern Technical Writing by Andrew Etter*, I wanted to share my new understanding of documentation and some of the tools available.
 Since the best way to learn is through *practical application*, we will be using VSCode, Hugo and Markdown to transform then host your resume onto GitHub pages.

 Documentation is the secret to long term knowledge and easier collaboration, however, as software changes over time, so must its documentation.
-This can become a problem with convential methods.
+This can become a problem with more traditional methods.
 Enter static sites.
 Static sites are simple, portable, secure, easy to modify and distribute as changes are made.
 Furthermore, as projects scale static site generators like Hugo can address their growing complexity by offering a more modular, automatable and customizable process.

 <br>